Lawrence J. Baack: Life and career

 During that period he was also active as a civic leader in the San Francisco area.
 He served as President of the Bay Area Economic Forum, a leadership partnership of governmental, business, university, environmental, community and labor leaders in the region.
 He was also Chairman of the Bay Area Defense Conversion Task Force charged with the challenge of dealing with the closure of twelve military bases in the region in the wake of the end of the Cold War with the attendant loss of over 250,000 jobs.
 He was the co-chair of the Bay Area Water Transit Task Force, and was asked to be the chair of the board of directors of the Mathematics, Engineering, Science Achievement Program by the president of the University of California System, a program serving historically under-represented minorities in the California schools and universities.
 He was also appointed to the California Commission on the Management and Leadership of the Public Schools, the Director's Blue Ribbon Task Force for the California State Park System, the California Economic Policy Working Group of the California State Legislature, and the Regional Planning Committee for the Association of Bay Area Governments.
 He has served as a director or trustee for a number of organizations whose work focused on services for urban youth, education, economic opportunity for minority communities, and reducing poverty and homelessness, as well as for organizations such as the United Way of the Bay Area and the World Affairs Council of Northern California.

 In retirement, Baack returned to academic research and was a visiting scholar in the history department at the University of California, Berkeley from 2003 to 2011.
-His research interests and publications have focused on European scientific exploration in the 18th century.
+His research interests and publications have focused on European scientific exploration in the 18th century, specifically the Royal Danish Expedition to Arabia.
+The expedition has been called by some "one of the most extraordinary journeys of all time."
+This led to his book-length study, Undying Curiosity.
+Carsten Niebuhr and the Royal Danish Expedition to Arabia 1761-1767.
+It has been called by Juergen Osterhammel "A superb biography" and Jan Marten Ivo Klaver in his review in Isis wrote that "Undying Curiosity is a beautifully written book that for a long time will be the definitive account of the Royal Danish Expedition of 1761-1767 and of Carsten Niebuhr's central role in it."

 He has been married, since 1964, to Dr. Jane E. Baack, a retired professor of organizational behavior at San Francisco State University.
 He has two children, James, an information technology engineer at PG&E, and Sally, professor of strategic management, and chair of the management department at San Francisco State University, and four grandchildren.